Emmett Till’s house, Black sites to get landmarks funds

 “This house is a sacred treasure from our perspective and our goal is to restore it and reinvent it as an international heritage pilgrimage destination,” said Naomi Davis, executive director of Blacks in Green, a local nonprofit group that bought the house in 2020.
 She said the plan is to time the 2025 opening with that of the Obama Presidential Library a few miles away.

-It was a display that influenced thousands of mourners who filed by the casket and the millions more who saw the photographs in Jet Magazine one of whom was Rosa Parks who refused to give up her seat on a Montgomery, Alabama, bus to a white man about three months later remains one of the pivotal acts of defiance in American history.
+It was a display that influenced thousands of mourners who filed by the casket and the millions more who saw the photographs in Jet Magazine — one of whom was Rosa Parks whose refusal to give up her seat on a Montgomery, Alabama, bus to a white man about three months later remains one of the pivotal acts of defiance in American history.

-“It was a catalytic moment in the civil rights movement and through this, we lift and honor Black women in civil rights,” said Leggs.
+“It was a catalytic moment in the civil rights movement and through this we lift and honor Black women in civil rights,” Leggs said.

-“We got to remember what happened and if we don’t tell it if people don’t see (the house) they’ll forget, and we don’t want to forget the tragedy in these United States,” said Wright, 76.
+“We got to remember what happened and if we don’t tell it, if people don’t see (the house) they’ll forget and we don’t want to forget tragedy in these United States,” said Wright, 76.

 The story has been updated to correct that the school building being rehabilitated is in Florida, not Oklahoma.